rezamarzban/electromagnetic/README.md

 ![image1](shortdipoleEquations.jpg)

-Also here is various numerical method codes in different languages (MATLAB, Python, FORTRAN, Java, C++, JavaScript, HTML), The `shortdipoleNumerical.js` code can be used at `Math Notepad` which powered by `mathjs.org`, I mean that it need `mathjs` library to running, Just with a web browser without any software installation.
-Guidance:
+Additionally, various numerical method codes are provided in different languages (MATLAB, Python, FORTRAN, Java, C++, JavaScript, HTML).
+The `shortdipoleNumerical.js` code can be used in `Math Notepad`, which is powered by `mathjs.org`.
+This means you only need a web browser to run it, without any software installation.
+Guidance can be found here:

 https://github.com/rezamarzban/mathjs/tree/main/mathnotepad

-Also another web based code, Run `shortdipoleNumerical.html` code by downloading and opening it with web browser at any OS without any used library even without internet connection.
-And you can edit `shortdipoleNumerical.html` with `Notepad` simply.
+Another web-based code is available: run the `shortdipoleNumerical.html` code by downloading and opening it in a web browser on any OS, without requiring any additional libraries or an internet connection.
+You can also easily edit `shortdipoleNumerical.html` with a simple text editor like `Notepad`.
 So:

 IDE: `Notepad`

 Compiler: `Web browser`

-The most simple things in the world of IT and programing languages that solve most complex things in the world of Math and Physics.
+These are the simplest tools in the world of IT and programming languages that can solve the most complex problems in the world of math and physics.